 If you've ever sought out help for anxiety in the past, then you've no doubt come across relaxation strategies like visualization, deep breathing, progressive muscle relaxation and others.
 You may have even tried them, and if you have, you probably didn't experience that much success.

-That's because what these people don't tell you is that they don’t work for a long, long time.
-And the reason they don’t work is because in the beginning, all you're doing is thinking about how to do them correctly and whether or not they'll work.
+That's because what these people don't tell you is that it can take a long time to feel the benefit.
+Part of the reason for this is because in the beginning, all you're doing is thinking about how to do them correctly and whether or not they'll work.
+Your mind gets caught up in analysing rather than actually relaxing.

 We've said time and time again that you cannot hope to fight anxiety if you are thinking about it too much.
 So when you start any relaxation exercise, you're thinking about how it makes you feel and what it does, and whether you're doing it right, and how ridiculous it feels, and so on.
-You're doing nothing but thinking, because the relaxation exercise isn't natural to you.
+This is natural when trying something new.
+You're doing nothing but thinking, because the relaxation exercise isn't natural to you yet.

 Finding Ways to Fight Anxiety

-All of these strategies are effective for those that want to learn how to fight anxiety.
+All of these strategies can be effective for those that want to learn how to fight anxiety.
 They each address specific issues that many of those with anxiety face, and integrating them into your life is a great way to reduce the effects on anxiety on your overall satisfaction.

 But fighting anxiety isn't enough.
 You need to win the war.
-For that, you need to be ready and willing to commit to a successful treatment option that is proven to reduce anxiety in those that suffer from it regularly.
+For that, you need to be ready and willing to commit to a successful treatment option that will get to the heart of what is driving the anxiety, and has been shown to reduce anxiety in those that suffer from it regularly.